andres-erbsen/dename-writeup/dename.md

 represents the most up-to-date state of the system.
 Fourth, we show how independent verifiers can be added to this system in the spirit of Certificate Transparency[@CertificateTransparancy].
 Starting from the Merkle tree data structure described previously, this addition is relatively straightforward and, as a side effect, enables efficient coherent caching of lookup results.
+Finally, we describe the specifics of our implementation of the protocol described in this paper and evaluate the impact of its use on the usability of two security-critical applications: asynchronous messaging and remote server administration.

 Maintaining consensus
 =====================